We Had Never Heard of Dravet Syndrome – Until His Diagnosis

 Developmental delays

 Dravet is also linked to global developmental delays, meaning delays in every aspect of life.
 Will has weekly occupational, physical, and speech therapy.
-He is mostly nonverbal with less than 20 words.
+He is mostly nonverbal, with less than 20 words.
 (But he did say "mom" for the first time in 5 years recently – yay!)
-We recently had cognitive testing done and Will is between 15-18 months old developmentally.
+We recently had cognitive testing done, and Will is developmentally between 15 and 18 months old.

 Problems with sleep